Skip to main content

 Working with Line Item Forms is the same as working with any other type of Form.
 Select the Form you want to update and then click "Edit Form" in the right-hand panel.

-The system fields that are already placed on the form are displayed on the left-hand side whereas fields not on the form are shown in a list in the right-hand panel in the Fields tab.
+The system fields that are already placed on the form are displayed on the right side whereas fields not on the form are shown in a list in the left-hand panel in the Fields tab.

 Drag and drop your fields onto the Form, modify their "Form Properties" as needed and when finished, Save your Form and "Publish" your changes ⤵